Carport: History

 The term carport comes from the French term porte-cochère, referring to a covered portal.
 Renowned architect Frank Lloyd Wright coined the term when he used a carport in the first of his "Usonian" home designs: the house of Herbert Jacobs, built in 1936 in Madison, Wisconsin.

 Quoting from the Carport Integrity Policy for the Arizona State Historic Preservation Office:

 As early as 1909, carports were used by the Prairie School architect Walter Burley Griffin in his design for the Sloane House in Elmhurst, Illinois (Gebhard, 1991: 110).
 By 1913, carports were also being employed by other Prairie School architects such as the Minneapolis firm of Purcell, Feick & Elmslie in their design for a residence at Lockwood Lake, Wisconsin.
 In this instance, the carport was termed an "Auto Space" (Gebhard, 1991: 110).
 The late architectural historian David Gebhard suggested that the term "carport" originated from the feature's use in 1930s Streamline Moderne residences (Gebhard, 1991: 107).
 This term, which entered popular jargon in 1939, stemmed from the visual connection between these streamlined residences and nautical imagery.
 In the 1930s through the 1950s, carports were also being used by Frank Lloyd Wright in his Usonian Houses, an idea that he may have gotten from Griffin, a former associate.

 The W. B. Sloane House in Elmhurst, Illinois, in 1910, is credited as being the first known home designed with a carport.

-In describing the carport to Mr. Jacob, architect Wright said, "A car is not a horse, and it doesn't need a barn."
+In describing the carport to Mr. Jacobs, architect Wright said, "A car is not a horse, and it doesn't need a barn."
 He then added, "Cars are built well enough now so that they do not require elaborate shelter."
 Cars prior to this time were not completely water tight; the era of robotic-assembly, advanced materials, and perfect closure lines was still 50 years in the future.

 The carport was therefore a cheap and effective device for protecting a car.
 Mr. Jacobs added: "Our cheap second-hand car had stood out all winter at the curb, often in weather far below zero (Fahrenheit).
 A carport was a downright luxury for it."

-Carport Components
+Carport components

 Carports are composed of several essential parts that contribute to their structural integrity and functionality.
 The primary components include: